 Location: Sanzen-in Temple

 If you feel like a trip out of the city, there are few better destinations than the village of Ohara, which is a mere 30 minutes north of Kyoto by bus.
 And if you ever needed a good excuse to make the trip, the Ajisai (hydrangea) Matsuri is it.
-Held at the superb temple of Sanzen-in, a short walk uphill from the bus stop in Ohara, the Ajisai Matsuri showcases the myriad hydrangeas that bloom in the temples wonderful garden.
-For more on Ohara, see our Daytrip to Ohara page.
+Held at the superb temple of Sanzen-in, a short walk uphill from the bus stop in Ohara, the Ajisai Matsuri showcases the myriad hydrangeas that bloom in the temple’s wonderful garden.

 Location: To-ji Temple